 The list under ‘big science‘ is not really comparable.

 What about big renewables, big science or big climate?

 There is direct equivalent to oil and gas billionaires

 If a company could own the rights to sunshine, or wind energy, the way a company can own supplies of oil, coal or gas, then there would be two equal sides arguing which should be used for energy.
 But in the end, no one monetises the sun or wind itself, and no one, at least so far controls supply.
 This means the amount of money available to promote fossil fuels is orders of magnitude beyond that available for promoting green energy.
 Further, there are entire nations, such as Russia and those in the middle east, who have a vested interest in promoting continued use of fossil fuels.
 Plus, even governments in countries without any reserves of fossil fuels, achieve more economic activity and taxation revenue from the sales of fossil fuels than is possible with renewables, which can though home solar etc, even allow consumers to have energy without any opportunity for the government to take a cut.

 If someone finds a way to earn as we use sun or wind, then this could become a reality, with implications beyond energy.

-Big renewable energy equipment suppliers?
+Big renewable energy equipment manufacturers and suppliers?

 There are companies who make solar cells.
 There are companies that make the turbines for wind farms.
 These equipment suppliers of ‘renewable energy equipment’ are the equivalent of oil rig construction companies or mining equipment companies.
 Note that oil rig construction companies and mining equipment companies do not make the list of ‘big oil’ or ‘big fossil’.
 In the end, supplying equipment just isn’t a big enough business to justify the spending required for a publicity campaign, nor is it so specialised that the industry relies on building one specific thing.